 I will hire Drake and Rudy to help teach me, my wife and my daughter sign language.
 I don’t want my daughter to be invisible to the general public.
 I don’t want her to be ashamed of knowing how to communicate in the quite visible language of sign.

 I don’t understand how the son and husband of deaf women could have the idea that gesturing is an instrument of imprisonment.
 And that the people like Drake, Rudy and my daughter are not true Americans if they use ASL.
 You may have invented the telephone for the benefit of an admiring humanity, but your constrained views on the non-hearing persons, sicken me.

 Lip reading is a convenience for those who can hear.
 It is not designed to be handy for the deaf.
 And knowing more than one language is admirable.
 Diversity is good!

-My daughter will, even if I somehow have to do it myself!
+My daughter will—even if I somehow have to teach her myself!

 Do not suppress the use of sign language among the deaf.